 Over the past 2 years or so, I have managed my patients through roughly 400 IVF cycles, and 2 liters of intravenous (IV) normal saline is the grand sum total of the treatment required for that much-feared complication of IVF: ovarian hyperstimulation syndrome (OHSS).
 2 liters: That’s the size of one of those Coke bottles you buy at the supermarket for a party.

 Just 5 years ago it was a much different story.
 IVF patients with OHSS frequently received multiple infusions of intravenous fluids, they were given a variety of other medications to try to stave off OHSS, and not infrequently they would have liters of ascites fluid drained from their pelvis in a procedure called a paracentesis (which is more commonly done for cancer patients or those with cirrhosis of the liver).

-At RMA of NJ we often focus on the amazing advances that continue to improve the success and efficiency of IVF: improved laboratory culture conditions, trophectoderm biopsy, comprehensive chromosome screening, and elective euploid single embryo transfer.
+At RMA we often focus on the amazing advances that continue to improve the success and efficiency of IVF: improved laboratory culture conditions, trophectoderm biopsy, comprehensive chromosome screening, and elective euploid single embryo transfer.
 Maybe as important, though often overlooked, are the amazing advances we have made in improving the safety of IVF, allowing more and more couples to benefit from this technology.

 How has safety improved to the point that OHSS, once a very rare but serious complication, is now virtually non-existent in my practice?
 At least 3 factors have converged to make this possible:

 - laboratory improvements (extended culture to the blastocyst stage and improved embryo freezing technology/vitrification)

 - judicious use of a medication called GnRH agonist (usually leuprolide acetate) to trigger egg maturity prior to egg retrieval.

 Close Patient Monitoring